drshahizan/HPDP/assignment/submission/ass1/sheemart/case_study1a/readme.md

 - The reason behind this formula is to find the total of COLUMN  L2, M2 and N2.
 - Press **Ctrl + D** to fills and overwrites a cell(s) with the contents of the cell above it in a column.

+- This instruction directs the user to add a new column titled TM and populate it with a formula that calculates the sum of values in columns L, M, and N for each row.
+The SUM function is used to perform this calculation, providing the total marks for each corresponding entry in the dataset.
 ------

 #### V. Please calculate the percentage value for data in the column O. In column P, enter percentage value (Percent).
 Check that the percentage value is within two decimal places.